edifice.CustomWidget#

 set_key(key)

-Sets the key of the Element.
+Set the key of an Element.

 Attributes